GeekfulThinkingLLC/MissionaryBox/README.md

 X logo in the middle like dollar shave club
 X social media up on the top of the nav bar
 X facebook, instagram, twitter, snap chat,

-- product instead of people on the sisters drop down
+X product instead of people on the sisters drop down
-- make the picture span across the entire drop down  with the text on the picture

-X make all buttons the standard blue
+X make the picture span across the entire drop down  with the text on the picture X make all buttons the standard blue
 X 24 month subscription card container
 X https://johnsonbrothersonline.com/checkout/ piggyback on this for the countries we can ship to.

 #TODO for MissionaryBox
 X Own S3 account and bucket set up
-- Terms and Conditions
+X Terms and Conditions
-- Privacy Notice
+X Privacy Notice
 X Stripe payment info
 X Styling tips